3mdeb/news-and-ideas/_posts/2018-08-17-pxe-server-release.md

 It is important to note that using `FROM debian:stable` may not deliver expected package versions.
-For example Ansible in Debian stable is `2.2.1` which way too old to have nice features like `archive`
+For example Ansible in Debian stable is `2.2.1` which is way too old to have nice features like `archive`

 There is `backports` repository for Debian stable and can be added to `Dockerfile` in following way `FROM debian:stretch-backport`.
 Please remember